CombiRWTH/StaffScheduling/docs/developer-view/database-overview/database-queries.md

 # Database Queries
-Overview of the queries used to retrieve the needed personal data from the database and explanation:
+Overview of the queries used to retrieve the needed personal data from the database.
+All of these queries can be found within the `export_data.py`-file, each capsulated in a separate function for simplified expansion.

-## Basic plan data
+## Basic Plan Data

 ```sql
 SELECT